Kiwian232/smp-wiki/docs/index.md

 Every season, all wiki pages that relate to season-specific information will be archived, and new ones will be made.
 You will be able to view page archives.

-# THIS WIKI IS A W.I.P.
+# THIS WIKI IS A CONSTANT W.I.P., BUT EVEN MORE SO RIGHT NOW.